tracktownsoftware/NETReactorTest_DN45CrossAssembly/README.md

 # NETReactorTest_DN45CrossAssembly
-Testing InternalsVisibleTo cross assembly obfuscation with .NET Reactor

 **The Goal: All internal class names and members should be obfuscated/renamed.**

 Input assemblies for obfuscation:
-    - Library1.dll (Contains InternalClass.cs and [assembly: InternalsVisibleTo("Library2")] in AssemblyInfo.cs)
+1. Library1.dll (Contains InternalClass.cs and [assembly: InternalsVisibleTo("Library2")] in AssemblyInfo.cs)
-    - Library2.dll (Uses the Library1.InternalClass class)
+2. Library2.dll (Uses the Library1.InternalClass class)

 **Test in Visual Studio2022**
 1. Open NETReactorTest_DN45CrossAssembly.sln